TrevorBushnell/STEM-Notes/CPSC224 Software Development/CPSC224 Software Development Notes.md

 #### Stakeholders

 * **stakeholder:** someone who has a vested interest in the product
-  * *TEXTBOOK DEVINIFTION*: Anyone who is benefits in a direct or indirect way from the system being developed."
+  * *TEXTBOOK DEFINITION*: Anyone who is benefits in a direct or indirect way from the system being developed."
 * stakeholders are the people who are involved and whose inputs/outputs matter and are effected

 > **FINDING STAKEHOLDERS:**